-If you buy a new iOS device after iOS 11 is released, it will come pre-installed.
+If you buy a new iOS device, it will come pre-installed.
 You won't need to do anything to install it.

-If you already have a compatible iOS device, your device will notify you when iOS 11 is available.
-You'll then be able download and install iOS 11 by going to your Settings, selecting General, and tapping Software Update.
+If you already have a compatible iOS device, you can download and install iOS 11 by going to your Settings, selecting General, and tapping Software Update.

 While it's not required, we recommend upgrading your device to iOS 11 if possible.
 This will help keep your phone up to date and working with newer apps.